Periods of Complete Intersection Algebraic Cycles: Introduction

-The advantage of working with periods instead of considering directly the cohomology classes is that the period equation \eqref{19.10.2018} depends continuously on the parameters $H=(h_0,...,h_{n+1})$ (see \S\ref{2}, Proposition \ref{cont}).
+The advantage of working with periods instead of considering directly the cohomology classes is that the period equation \eqref{19.10.2018} depends continuously on the parameters $H=(h_0,\ldots,h_{n+1})$ (see \S\ref{2}, Proposition \ref{cont}).
 And so, we can perturb the pair $(Z,X)$ in order to reduce ourselves to the case where $Z$ is also smooth.
-After this reduction, the main idea in the proof of Theorem \ref{15.5.2018.2} is to construct a chain of smooth projective varieties $Z=Z_0\subseteq Z_1\subseteq\cdots\subseteq Z_{\frac{n}{2}+1}=\P^{n+1}$ where each $Z_i$ is a hyperplane section of $Z_{i+1}$.
+After this reduction, the main idea in the proof of Theorem \ref{15.5.2018.2} is to construct a chain of smooth projective varieties $Z=Z_0\subseteq Z_1\subseteq\cdots\subseteq Z_{\frac{n}{2}+1}=\P^{n+1}$ where each $Z_i$ is a hypersurface of $Z_{i+1}$ given by the intersection of $Z_{i+1}$ with a very ample divisor of $\P^{n+1}$.
 Then using an explicit description of the coboundary map in \v{C}ech cohomology associated to the Poincar\'e residue sequence, we relate the periods of $Z_i$ with the periods of $Z_{i+1}$ (see \S\ref{1}, Proposition \ref{27.10.1}).
 And so, the period computation is reduced to a computation of an integral of a top form over $\P^{n+1}$, which is computed in \S\ref{1}, Corollary \ref{15.5.2018}.
 In \S \ref{3} we produce some applications of Theorem \ref{cycleclass} and Theorem \ref{15.5.2018.2}, getting computable formulas for the intersection of two $\frac{n}{2}$-dimensional complete intersection algebraic cycles inside $X$, in terms of their defining equations (see \S \ref{3}, Corollary \ref{4.8.2018.3}).